ParkerHutch/rocket-simulator/README.md

 | W | Turn engine on |
 | A | Rotate rocket counter-clockwise |
 | S | Rotate rocket clockwise |
-Use W, A, and D to control the rocket in interactive mode.

 # Features
 ## Automatic Rocket Landing